When the Curious Abandon Honesty: Federated Learning Is Not Private: Experimental Evaluation

-We now turn to our active attack, which adversarially modifies the weight initialization to amplify the vulnerability exploited by passive attacks.
+We now turn to our active attack, which implements our trap weights to amplify the vulnerability exploited by passive attacks.
 This amplification is controlled by the scaling factor $s$ in the \namenoformat.
-We first evaluate its impact on the reconstruction quality of individual training data points over a mini-batch of 100 data points and 1000 neurons.
+We first evaluate the impact of this scaling factor on the reconstruction quality of individual training data points over a mini-batch of 100 data points and 1000 neurons.

-In addition to the success metrics described in the previous section, we also report the percentage of \act, \ie neurons that are activated by at least one training data point from the mini-batch.
-Recall that our attack seeks to find an adversarial initialization that balances setting enough neurons' outputs to zero (such that a gradient is more likely to isolate individual points from large mini-batches) with, at the same time, having enough neuron outputs' that are non-zero (otherwise, in the limit, no points would be extracted).
-Thus, \act provide additional context for the \precision: with few \act, even a high \precision might not be able to extract many individual training data points, simply because there are very few gradients to perform data extraction from.
-However, with many \act, the \recall might become small, due to each neuron being most likely activated by several input data points, preventing individual extraction.

 \Cref{tab:evaluation_hyperparameters} depicts the results, averaged over ten different random adversarial initializations.
 We can see that the best scaling factor for MNIST, when it comes to the \recall, is $s=0.7$.
 With this scaling factor, we are able to extract on average $54.0$\% of the individual training data points which were involved in the \users' gradient computations.
 This is an improvement by around factor nine to the passive attack.
 For CIFAR10 and Imagenet, the best scaling factors concerning \recall are $s=0.95$, and $s=0.99$, which allow for a perfect reconstruction of $54.0$\%, and $45.7$\% of the individual training data points, respectively, for 1000 neurons and a mini-batch size of $100$ data points.
-Thereby, the active attack is more than twice as successful as the passive attack for extracting individual training data points in these datasets. \Cref{fig:mnist_first_layer}, \Cref{fig:cifar_first_layer}, and \Cref{fig:imagenet_first_layer} in the \Cref{app:additional_results} show the visual reconstruction results of the best runs for all three image datasets and the respective hyperparameters.
-Similar improvements of performance could be achieved for the IMDB dataset.
-The best extraction was achieved also with $s=0.99$, for which, with 1000 neurons and mini-batches of 100 data points, we obtained an \recall of $65.4$\%, which is around 2.5 time as high as the passive attack, see \Cref{tab:text_imdb}.
+Thereby, the active attack is more than twice as successful as the passive attack for extracting individual training data points in these datasets. \Cref{fig:mnist_first_layer}, \Cref{fig:cifar_all}, and \Cref{fig:imagenet_first_layer} in the Appendix~\ref{app:additional_results} show the visual reconstruction results of the best run for the MNIST, CIFAR10, and ImageNet dataset, respectively.
+For CIFAR10, we additionally present extraction success when all local data stems from the same single class.